Usage Guide

 Phases:

-- Review plan — reviewer inspects specs and plan against intent (M,L)
+- Review plan — reviewer checks specs and plan against intent for medium/large tasks

-- ⏸ User review plan — you approve the plan before implementation (all)
+- User review plan — you approve the plan before implementation

-- Implementation — engineer executes the approved plan (all)
+- Implementation — engineer implements only the approved scope; build must succeed, tests are separate

-- Review code — reviewer inspects implementation against specs (all)
+- Review code — reviewer inspects implementation against approved specs

-- ⏸ User review impl — you review the implementation (all)
+- User review implementation — you approve implementation before tests continue

-- Tests — engineer writes and runs tests, 80%+ coverage (all)
+- Tests — engineer writes and runs isolated, idempotent tests

-- Review tests — reviewer inspects test coverage and quality (M,L)
+- Review tests — reviewer checks scenario coverage and mocking quality for medium/large tasks

 "Add password reset functionality"